ibeghouc1u/uno-game/README.md

 ## How to Play

 1. Choose the number of players (2–10).
-2. The human player competes against AI bots.
+2. The human player competes against  bots.
 3. Play a card matching the color or value of the top card on the discard pile.
 4. Use special cards strategically.
 5. The game ends when a player has no cards left or the draw pile is empty.